RGBKey/yolodice-api/README.md

 <a name="YOLOdice+getBalance"></a>

 ### YOLOdice.getBalance([callback])
-An abstraction for readUserData on yourself
+An abstraction for listUserCoinDatas on yourself

 **Kind**: instance method of [<code>YOLOdice</code>](#YOLOdice)